rrooggiieerr/pimatic-ble-itag/README.md

 pimatic-itag
 =================

-Pimatic Plugin that monitors availability of iTag ble devices
+Pimatic Plugin that monitors availability of iTag BLE devices.

+Unfortunately the iTag shuts down some minutes after disconnecting, so it can not be used as a beacon.
+However once connected the button and buzzer can be used.

 I'm working with this device:
-Settings in the BT firmware:
+On the device it says:
+Serial Number String: 20170414
+Hardware Revision String: FD-001-S-N V1.5

+In the firmware it says:
 Manufacturer Name String: 3231S FDQ
 Model Number String: BT 4.0
 Serial Number String: 20170307